ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+. io new the rock or wear the gem,
-u nine nun- avail io m ill,
+i hu nine nun- avail io m ill,
 But if the page of truth they sought.
 Or comfort to the mourner brought,
 These hands a richer meed shall claim,